yanaga/yanaga.github.io/_pages/about.md

 ### Who am I?

 Edson Yanaga is a Java Champion and a former 7x Microsoft MVP.
-He is also a published author and a frequent speaker at international conferences, discussing Java, Kubernetes, Quarkus, Microservices, Cloud Computing, and DevOps.
+He is also a published author and a frequent speaker at international conferences, discussing Digital Wallets, Java, Kubernetes, Spring, Quarkus, Microservices, Cloud Computing, and DevOps.

+#### Portuguese translation

+Edson Yanaga é Java Champion e foi por 7 anos consecutivos um Microsoft MVP.
+Também é um autor reconhecido internacionalmente e palestrante frequente em eventos internacionais, discutindo Carteiras Digitais, Java, Kubernetes, Spring, Quarkus, Microsserviços, Computação em Nuvem, e DevOps.

+### What moves me

-Yanaga believes that everything we do, big or small, matters - and that we can all create a better world for people with better software.
+Edson Yanaga believes that everything we do, big or small, matters - and that we can all create a better world for people with better software.
 His life's purpose is to deliver good software and to help developers worldwide in delivering better software faster and reliably.
 Today his job, his hobby, and his life's purpose are the same thing: and he's happy that he found his [Ikigai](https://en.wikipedia.org/wiki/Ikigai).

-#### Portuguese translation

-Edson Yanaga é Java Champion e foi por 7 anos consecutivos um Microsoft MVP.
-Também é um autor reconhecido internacionalmente e palestrante frequente em eventos internacionais, discutindo Java, Kubernetes, Quarkus, Microsserviços, Computação em Nuvem, e DevOps.

-Yanaga acredita que tudo o que fazemos, pouco ou muito, faz diferença - e que todos nós desenvolvedores podemos criar um mundo melhor para as pessoas através de software melhor.
-Seu propósito de vida é entregar software bom e ajudar desenvolvedores do mundo todo a entregar software melhor cada vez mais rápido e de modo mais confiável.
-Hoje seu trabalho, seu hobby e seu objetivo de vida são uma coisa só: e é feliz por ter encontrado o seu [Ikigai](https://pt.wikipedia.org/wiki/Ikigai).

 ### Photo